- CORONAVIRUS (COVID-19)

 We have developed some top tips for managing work/life balance whilst working remotely, focusing on creating a routine that supports your wellbeing.

 Working remotely with children at home

-Many of us will be working remotely whilst balancing family commitments.
+Many of us will be working remotely while balancing family commitments.
 Remote working is a professional skill like any other that is developed over time and for many of us, a skill we have had to develop rapidly.
-With continually changing situations in localised areas, we must be prepared to adapt our remote working styles depending on whether children remain at school or will have to be at home alongside us.
+With continually changing situations in localised areas and nationally, we must be prepared to adapt our remote working styles depending on whether children remain at school or will have to be at home alongside us.

 We have created 5 top tips for remote working with children, to assist you with juggling work and family life.